This microscope is used to identify eggs retrieved during IVF.

 The program also provides the amenities of a private practice while ensuring access to academic expertise and technological breakthroughs.
 We realize the process of resolving infertility can be difficult, therefore, our program makes every effort to minimize any confusion or frustration couples may be experiencing by thoroughly discussing all procedures and aspects of care.

 Our internationally renowned multidisciplinary team of physicians, scientists and specialized staff has dedicated our life's work to improving your chance for completing your family.
 Our clinicians are internationally recognized for their clinical expertise and research contributions in the field of reproductive biology.
 Our team of embryologists and andrologists are internationally regarded as pioneers in their respective fields.
 Our Nursing Staff is highly experienced and knowledgeable regarding the process and protocols of IVF treatment.
 Through a combination of clinical expertise and ongoing scientific rigor, our team strives to maximize your chances of a healthy pregnancy.
-Our IVF success rates are one of the best in the country.
 It is our privilege to participate in your care, to be available to attend to the emotional, psychological and physical needs of individuals and couples experiencing infertility.
 At the Yale Fertility Center, your dream is ours!

 IVF is one of the treatment options for managing infertility wherein developing eggs are collected from the woman’s ovaries (during a minor procedure performed under sedation) and are mixed with the male partner’s sperm in the laboratory to create an embryo.
 The embryo/s are allowed to develop over the next 3 to 5 days in incubators in the laboratory and are then transferred directly into the woman’s uterus.
 Embryo transfer procedure is very simple and painless.
 Attachment of the transferred embryo/s to the uterine lining (implantation) follows a few days after embryo transfer.
 A blood pregnancy test is performed 15 days after egg retrieval to confirm if implantation occurred.
 Once pregnancy test is positive, the pregnancy is monitored by a combination of blood tests and ultrasound.